 As part of our suite of Agriculture Education programs, Inside Education is pleased to be working with Nutrients for Life to bring an exciting opportunity to develop gardens in Alberta classrooms and school yards.
 Whether you already have a school learning garden that you would like to expand or would like to create a new one – this is your chance!

-The deadline to apply is March 15; any applications received after this date will be considered for the next grant year.
-If you are a successful applicant you should receive your grant by the end of April.
+The deadline to apply is March 30, 2022; any applications received after this date will be considered for the next grant year.

 - School, teacher and principal contact information

 - A description of your garden plans, including photos if applicable

 - Expected student reach and how the garden will enhance student learning